guitarmind/tesseract-web-service/README.md

 The results are returned in JSON format with ORC result strings.

-If you would like the call "Fetch Image From URL" API with POST, please send a HTTP request header similar to the following:
+If you would like to call "Fetch Image From URL" API with POST, please send a HTTP request header similar to the following:

     POST /fetchurl HTTP/1.1
     Host: localhost:1688